1/. <<a contest>>

 In OT times there were two major ‘people groups’: Jews and Gentiles who didn’t much care for each other.
 Jesus came primarily to minister to the Jewish people but responded to all those who had a need and exercised faith in Him with His Kingdoms principles working for anyone who employed them (Mt 5:5-13, 15:21-28; Lk 7:1-10; Jn 4:4-44).
 By His death He broke down this dividing wall of hostility, declaring “there is neither Jew nor Gentile…for you are all one in Christ Jesus” (Gal 3:28; Eph 2:14; Col 3:11).
 After His death the gospel was also presented to the Gentiles (non-Jewish people) as the early church learnt that Christianity was to be shared with all people (Act 8:37,38, 10:28,34,35, 15:7-9).
 Jesus Himself said to “make disciples of all nations...to go into the entire world...to be witnesses to the ends of the earth” and Paul became the apostle who predominately reached out to the non-Jews (Mt 28:19; Mk 16:15; Act 1:8; Rom 11:13).

-How well do I relate to those of another race?
+How well do I relate to those of another culture?

 need and not to discriminate against those who are of another race (Lk 10:30-37).
 While all Christians are one in Christ, nationality and cultural differences are important and make us distinctively unique.
 Nevertheless, we should avoid racial preferences and prejudices, as discrimination is the reason for a lot of the hatred in the world today.
+Tension because of different customs and values in the various cultures can be eased through the healthy integration in society rather than remaining in isolation, separated by racial divides.
 Racism is a manifestation of a sinful human inclination to degrade other members of humanity who are also made in God’s image and loved by Him just as dearly as we are.
 Anti-Semitism is specific hostility and discrimination against the Jews.